-The new New Bajaj Avenger 400 will be powered by a 43bhp, 375cc, single cylinder engine that does duty on the KTM Duke 390.
+Powering the new Bajaj Avenger 400 will be a 43bhp, 375cc, single cylinder engine, borrowed from the KTM Duke 390.

 With additional power and superb cruising capabilities, the Bajaj Avenger 400 will take head on against the Royal Enfield Himalayan.